jessecu2024/jessecu2024.github.io/_pages/about.md

 ## 🧱 **System Trust: A Three-Layer Framework**

 *How do we build systems that truly deserve our trust?
-I believe trust emerges through three progressive levels:*
+Through three progressive levels:*

-###  Level 1: Existential Trust  -"Can this system work?"
+### -Level 1: Existential Trust  -"Can this system work?"
-→ **Core Qualities:** Effective · Secure (Confidential, Integral and Available) · Efficient · Reliable ·  Robust
+**Core Qualities:** Secure (Confidential, Integral and Available) · Efficient · Reliable ·  Robust

-###  Level 2: Relational Trust  -"Can this system connect and interact?"
+### -Level 2: Relational Trust  -"Can this system connect and interact?"
-→ **Core Qualities:** Explainable · Controllable ·  Predictable · Auditable
+**Core Qualities:** Explainable · Controllable ·  Predictable · Auditable

-###  Level 3: Developmental Trust -"Can this system develop and improve?"
+### -Level 3: Developmental Trust -"Can this system develop and improve?"
-→ **Core Qualities:**  Scalable · Adaptive · Accountable · Evolvable · Ethical · Value-aligned
+**Core Qualities:**  Scalable · Adaptive · Accountable · Evolvable · Ethical · Value-aligned

 ## 📢 News